Raymond-Youssef/Job-Portal/README.md

 # Contribution Hints

-- Please Please please Follow the naming conventions.
+- It's NECESSARY to follow the naming conventions!
     - database names follow the `underscore and the all lowercase` rule.
 - All variables in PHP follow `camelcase rule`.
-- Databases are ONLY created using migrations.
+- Databases are ONLY created using migrations and not from phpmyadmin panel.